 Installing the Rivnuts was a lesson in humility.
 Holy moly you better bring your Kung-Fu grip if you’re going to use a manual Rivnut tool.
 We started off that way but quickly got back on Amazon for a pneumatic Rivnut tool.

 After a couple of angled installations, and sore hands and having to drill out poorly installed Rivnuts, the investment of a pneumatic Rivnut tool was worth every penny.
 You won’t be disappointed if you go that route.
 Fast and accurate, although not cheap.
+Here is the link to the manual version.

 We knew at some point the van was also going to get hot, and we didn’t want any smell from the finish.
 Since they use this stuff for baby toys, I figured we were safe.
 This wax is tough stuff.
 It wears very well, and it’s easy to apply and repair.
 Most importantly, it looks beautiful and puts a wonderful glow on the wood.